sankalpjain63/sankalpjain63.github.io/_projects/Consulting.md

 ---
 name: Business Intelligence Group
-tools: [management consulting, Porter's 5, Frameworks, SWOT]
+tools: [management consulting, Porter's 5, SWOT]
 image: assets/pngs/BIG.png
 Project Timeline: August 2023 - December 2023
 ---

-## The project and duties I performed as a senior consultant:
+## As a Senior Consultant, I & my team:

 ### Objective:

-As a Senior Consultant in the Business Intelligence Group, I aimed to lead a team of 5 consultants in providing strategy consulting to facilitate our client's entry into the healthcare domain with a digital healthcare service.
+I aimed to lead a team of 5 consultants in providing strategy consulting to facilitate our client's entry into the healthcare domain with a digital healthcare service.

 ### Description: